cfndsl/cfndsl/README.md

 ======

-AWS Cloudformation templates are an incredibly powerful way to build sets of resources in Amazon's AWS environment.
+[AWS Cloudformation]{http://docs.amazonwebservices.com/AWSCloudFormation/latest/UserGuide/GettingStarted.html} templates are an incredibly powerful way to build sets of resources in Amazon's AWS environment.
 Unfortunately, because they are specified in JSON, they are also difficult to write and
 maintain: